10.19.10 A Little Bit Country

 - — 1 cup grated sharp cheddar, optional

-- — 1 cup fresh or frozen corn kernels, optional
+- — 1 cup corn kernels, optional

 Preheat oven to 425 degrees.
 Lightly grease an 8" cast iron skillet.